 Wind Turbine Noise 2019

 The theme of this conference is “Consolidating our knowledge on Wind Turbine Noise”.
-One of the ways we plan to do that is with a series of workshops on key subjects.
-We can’t say, until the papers themselves come in, what subjects the workshops will covered but the general themes predominating at the conference are set out in the summary of abstracts below.
+In addition to the papers sessions one of the ways we plan to do that is with a series of discussion forums on key subjects.
+We can’t say, until the papers themselves come in, all the subjects the forums will cover but the general themes predominating at the conference are set out in the summary of abstracts below.
+Keep an eye on this page, it will be regularly updated with new information.

 Source Noise Prediction and Validation